VSepaha/CompSysPintOS/README.txt

 - We should each have started to implement our part of the project.
 - Next time we will discuss what each member of the group is working on and if there are any problems which we need to deal with in the implementation.
+- Have a list of questions regarding the project to be asked during lecture.

+4/12/2016
+- Most of the questions left for this project should've been discussed and answered by IP during class time.
+- Division of labor clarified (LOOKING AT YOU PRIT)
+- Implementation should have begun and each member should have gotten inspiration (WILSONRYANTIM)